A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Using the model for tracking motion capture data

-Thus, we conclude that the second approach produces more acceptable results than the first one despite the slight loss of precision.
+Overall, we conclude that the second approach produces more acceptable results than the first despite the slight loss of precision.
 Moreover, we see that this approach also provides us with information about transition paths in the tongue pose subspace between phonemes.
-We observe that these obtained transition paths can be used to transfer the tracked motion to another speaker by adjusting the anatomy weights accordingly.
+These obtained transition paths could also be used to transfer the tracked motion to another speaker by adjusting the anatomy weights accordingly.

+However, we observe that we cannot evaluate from these tracking experiments how close the estimated tongue shape is to the true tongue of the subject, because the true shape is unknown.
+For such an evaluation, a dedicated study is needed, which assesses the tracking and reconstruction capabilities of the model; this is beyond the scope of the present work.
+Such a evaluation might make use of an additional modality, such as \ac{us} or \ac{rtmri}, to determine the true tongue contour.